 Fair Pay Agreements

-The Fair Pay Agreement system will bring together employers and unions within a sector to bargain for minimum terms and conditions for all employees in that industry or occupation.
-The proposed system will include support for bargaining parties to help them navigate the bargaining process and reach an outcome, as well as processes to ensure compliance.
+The Fair Pay Agreements system brings together unions and employer associations to bargain for employment terms for all covered employees in an industry or occupation.
+The system includes support for bargaining parties to help them navigate the bargaining process and reach an outcome, as well as processes to ensure compliance.

-The Fair Pay Agreements Bill was introduced into Parliament on 29 March 2022 and people now have an opportunity to comment on the Bill during the Select Committee process.
+The Fair Pay Agreements Bill was introduced into Parliament on 29 March 2022 and received Royal Assent on 1 November 2022.

-Read Workplace Relations and Safety Minister Michael Wood’s announcement on the Fair Pay Agreement Bill Introduction:
+Read Workplace Relations and Safety Minister Michael Wood’s announcements on the Fair Pay Agreement Bill:

 In May 2021, the Government announced the design of the Fair Pay Agreement system.
 The design was informed by the Fair Pay Agreement Working Group and public consultation, as well as involvement from the New Zealand Council of Trade Unions and BusinessNZ.